nmathewson/walking-onions-wip/specs/02-endives-and-snips.md

 Relays will download this ENDIVE (either directly or as a diff), validate it, and extract SNIPs from it.
-Extracting these SNIPs may be trivial (if they are signed individually), or more complex (if they are signed via a merkle tree, and the merkle tree needs to be reconstructed).
+Extracting these SNIPs may be trivial (if they are signed individually), or more complex (if they are signed via a Merkle tree, and the Merkle tree needs to be reconstructed).
 This complexity is acceptable only to the extent that it reduces compressed diff size.